 Large feature window with doors to rear gardens.
 Walk in wardrobe ( used as a study by the current owners ).
 Telephone point.
 Restored full height shutters Door to:

 Mostly tiled.
 4 piece suite.
 Large walk in shower cubicle with wall mounted controls and Rainfall shower head attachment.
 Wash hand basin.
 Built in drawer storage unit.
 WC with concealed cistern.
 Enclosed panelled bath with raised centre tap.
 Heated towel rail.
 Extractor fan.

 Lease & Service Information

-Church and Hawes have been advised the length of the lease remaining is 124 years.
-Annual service charge in the region of £3000 which covers costs of gardening, building insurance and the Concierge service for the development.
+Church and Hawes have been advised the length of the lease remaining is approximately 124 years.
+We have also been advised the annual service charge is in the region of £1895.09 half yearly which covers costs of gardening, building insurance, tennis court and the concierge service for the development.
+In addition there is a charge of £125.00 for ground rent, reserve fund of £111.11 and company costs of £16.89.
+There is an additional gas charge for the apartment which is metered via the HIU unit within the apartment.
 There is also a communal satellite dish which a separate charge will apply for Sky T.V services.
 There are two allocated parking spaces for the apartment.
 A bike store is also available for residents.

 These particulars do not constitute any part of an offer or contract.
 All measurements are approximate.
 No responsibility is accepted as to the accuracy of these particulars or statements made by our staff concerning the above property.
 We have not tested any apparatus or equipment therefore cannot verify that they are in good working order.
 Any intending purchaser must satisfy themselves as to the correctness of such statements within these particulars.
 All negotiations to be conducted through Church and Hawes.
 No enquiries have been made with the local authorities pertaining to planning permission or building regulations.
 Any buyer should seek verification from their legal representative or surveyor.